 Results of a Phase I/IIa Clinical Trial for the treatment of amyotrophic lateral sclerosis (ALS, or “Lou Gehrig’s disease”) with autologous bone marrow-derived mesenchymal stem/stromal cells (BM-MSCs) yielded further evidence for the safety and efficacy of BM-MSCs in slowing the progression of ALS by providing anti-inflammatory neurotrophic support to spinal motoneurons.
 (View Abstract) (View Complete Paper – pdf)

 What do the experts say?

-“The cell based therapies being proposed and tested clinically and investigator initiated trials are curative.” – Arnold Caplan, PhD – Case Western Reserve University
+“The cell-based therapies being proposed and tested clinically in investigator-initiated trials are curative.” – Arnold Caplan, PhD – Case Western Reserve University

 Dr. Caplan is widely hailed as the “father of the mesenchymal stem cell”.
 His comments were given at the FDA/CBER meeting for Draft Guidances Relating to the Regulation of Human Cells, Tissues or Cellular or Tissue-Based Products in September, 2016.